This post may contain affiliate links. If you make a purchase, I'll earn a small fee at no extra cost to you.*

 Know your surroundings.
 This sounds easy enough, but an emergency situation might cause a need to change your environment.
 In an event like that you’ll have to know where you’re going.
 Maps.me seems to be one of the apps that comes highly recommended, because it allows you offline access to both maps and route planning.
 Available on Android and iPhone.

 Navigating with the stars is an essential survival skill, and one of the first things you should teach yourself.
 Not everyone has the time to cram an entire solar system into their memories, though; for that, there’s a little app called SkyMap: Just point it at whatever you need to see and the app will tell you exactly what you’re looking at.
-Available on Android and iPhone.
+Available on Android.

 4. Compass Apps